 The regular course covers the basics of plasma physics, high power lasers and nuclear fusion, giving students the opportunity to get in touch with a wide range of interesting and cutting-edge topics.
 The lectures will be offered in self-contained modules, Monday through Friday, including some practical lectures on remote laboratories, data analysis and computer science.
 Late afternoons are focused on joint/coaching activities, some involving the lecturers too.

 The course is intended to promote a lively interaction among students and lecturers between sessions, giving a broad overview of plasma science and engineering.
-The main goal is to help students to decide if they want to pursue studies in this area in addition to the general education in plasma physics.
+The main goal is to help students to decide if they want to pursue further studies in this area in addition to the general education in plasma physics.